 Instead, the Court’s ruling is regarding the “probative value” of Grayson’s lying with respect to his sentencing, in particular the way in which his lying informs the Court about his character (his “attitudes toward society”) and what that entails regarding his “prospects for rehabilitation.”
 Indeed, the Court specifically said that if a person’s character does not cause their behavior, then no Court (and by extension, no one at all) could ever evaluate the quality of anyone’s character by reference to their behavior.
 Behavior would then be completely disconnected from any predictable attributes of the person, and evaluating their character would become “a game of chance.”
 Again, it is such fatalistic absurdity that the Court is rejecting, and again Harris would be forced to agree with the Court on this.

 To the contrary, the purpose of moral and legal judgment, this Court affirms, is to “appraise character” and “evaluate the defendant’s personality and prospects for rehabilitation,” and to do so anything the defendant does willfully (i.e. knowingly and intentionally) is evidence pertaining to the defendant’s character, personality, and prospects for rehabilitation.
 And it is evidence precisely because of causal determinism.
+The character of the defendant causes their choice.
+And it is the character of the defendant the court needs to judge.
+Not whether they are free of causality.

 For if determinism were false, there would cease to be any reliable causal connection between what a defendant willfully does and his or her character, personality, and prospects for rehabilitation.
 Actions would no longer be evidence of intent.
-Thus, legal and moral judgment in matters of praise and blame require causal determinism, to ensure that what one does evinces what one thinks (about others, about society, about right and right, about telling the truth and telling lies, about behaving well or poorly, and so on).
+Thus, legal and moral judgment in matters of praise and blame require causal determinism, to ensure that what one does evinces what one thinks (about others, about society, about right and wrong, about telling the truth and telling lies, about behaving well or poorly, and so on).

 Since we want to promote telling the truth and suppress lying, one who cannot overcome their fear of the consequences of telling the truth when under oath is rightly judged a person of unreliable character with poorer prospects of rehabilitation and a disrespect of the minimal requirements of living in a society.
 And that is exactly what this Court ruled.
 Note that that ruling at no point requires rejecting causal determinism.
 To the contrary, it embraces causal determinism.